Saving the Build: Redirecting Resources to What Mattered

 Pivoting Based on Real User Needs

-Research revealed that users didn’t want to save fixed payments or create favourites.
-They simply wanted the app to remember who they paid last.
+Research revealed that users simply wanted the app to remember who they paid last.
+This shifted focus from Quick Pay to enhancing Recent Payees within the Address Book.

 / Impact